Frequently Asked Questions (FAQ)

 Q23: Can I apply for IISER aptitude test if my XII exam result is awaited?

 – Yes, you can apply and appear for the aptitude test.
 But, you will be eligible for admissions only if you satisfy minimum eligibility criteria.
 Candidates, whose result of Class 10+2 (or equivalent) exam is awaited at the time of application submission, can choose Result Awaited option while ﬁlling the qualifying exam result.
 However, they must upload their marksheet, category certificate and ﬁll subject details and respective marks on the application portal.
-In order to complete the application, the tentative dates for uploading the marksheet are as follows:
+In order to complete the application, the tentative dates for uploading the marksheet can be seen from the timeline link given below:

 Marksheet uploading will not be allowed post deadline, and any incomplete application will not be considered for counseling/admission.
 Please keep checking the timelines here.